iwang2/p2_final/DESIGN.md

 ### User Interface
 One main server that will control the game (i.e. start music, stop music, etc.)
 Rest of the computers will be individual "seats" that connect back to the main server.
+Each computer will play music and display the probability of death in the terminal.

 ### Technical Design
 - kind of an extension of forking server